Durenlab/LINGER/docs/GRN_infer.md

 </div>

 ### Provided input example
 You can download the example input datasets into a certain directory.
+This sc multiome data of an in-silico mixture of H1, BJ, GM12878, and K562 cell lines from droplet-based single-nucleus chromatin accessibility and mRNA expression sequencing (SNARE-seq) data.

 ```sh
 Input_dir=/path/to/dir/